lonnieezell/Bonfire2/docs/building_admin_modules/recycler.md

 ## Localization of Column names in Recycler

-To localize the column names, an array `recycler` should created in the localization file of the module, named after the `$resource['label']` value (with the `.php` extension (in case of label 'Users' – Users.php).
-The array should have subkeys `label` and `columns`, with each column name corresponding `$resource['columns']` array value.
+To localize the column names, an array `recycler` should be created in the module's language file, named after the `$resource['label']` value (with the `.php` extension (in case of label 'Users' – Users.php).
+The array should have sub-keys `label` and `columns`, with each column name corresponding `$resource['columns']` array value.
 Example for module Users:

 ```php
     'recycler' => [